Planting Trees In The Lower 9th Ward

 Overview

-In Spring 2022, SOUL was asked by the Lower 9th Ward Homeownership Association, Lower 9th Ward Neighborhood Association and Lower 9th Ward Economic Development District to bring trees to their neighborhood.
-After additional requests from Lower 9th Ward residents and following SOUL’s Neighborhood Selection Process, SOUL committed to proceeding with outreach to the Lower 9th Ward community to obtain necessary resident buy-in before moving forward with a community-wide tree planting initiative.
+In Spring 2022, SOUL was invited by the Lower 9th Ward Homeownership Association, Lower 9th Ward Neighborhood Association and Lower 9th Ward Economic Development District to plant trees in their community.
+After additional requests from Lower 9th Ward residents through SOUL’s Neighborhood Selection Process, SOUL began outreach in the Lower 9th Ward.

 Purpose Of This Project

-The purpose of a community-wide tree planting is to absorb stormwater and decrease street flooding, slow subsidence (land sinking), lower air temperatures and energy bills, clean our air, water, and soil, slow wind speeds during storm events, while also beautifying the community.
-Additionally, Lower 9 community members have stated they anticipate trees in the right-of-way will reduce illegal dumping and make sidewalks more usable.
-The ultimate goal of this project is to plant a tree in the right-of-way (space between the sidewalk and street) of every property that wants one.
+Our strategy is to offer trees to every property in the neighborhood in order for trees to make their maximum impact on absorbing stormwater and decreasing street flooding, decreasing subsidence (land sinking), lowering air temperatures and energy bills, cleaning our air, water, and soil, slowing wind speeds during storm events, while also beautifying the community.
+Additionally, Lower 9 community members have stated that they anticipate that trees in the right-of-way will reduce illegal dumping and make sidewalks more usable.

 Partners